Quantum Techniques for Stochastic Mechanics: The deficiency of a reaction network

 If we throw out the rate constants, we're left with a reaction network.
 So, a {\bf reaction network} is just a diagram like this:

 If we throw out the information about how complexes are made of species, we're left with an even smaller diagram:

-And this precisely matches the slick definition of a {\bf directed multigraph}: it's a set $E$ of {\bf edges}, a set $V$ of {\bf vertices}, and functions $s,t : E \to V$ saying where each edge starts and where it ends: its {\bf source} and {\bf target}.
+And this precisely matches the slick definition of a {\bf directed multigraph} : it's a set $E$ of {\bf edges}, a set $V$ of {\bf vertices}, and functions $s,t \colon E \to V$ saying where each edge starts and where it ends: its {\bf source} and {\bf target}.
 Why don't we just call this a `graph'?
 Why the fancy term `directed multigraph'?
 The problem is that there are many kinds of graphs.
 While their diversity is a bit annoying at first, we must learn to love it, at least if we're mathematicians and want everything to be completely precise.

 Indeed, there are at least $2^3 = 8$ kinds of graphs, depending on our answers to three questions: